-3. Michail Andreadis, son of Theocharis, CEO, Executive Member
+3. Eleni Vrettou, daughter of Christos, CEO, Executive Member

-4. Irini Maragkoudaki, daughter of Ioannis, Executive Director, Executive Member
+4. Irini Maragkoudaki, daughter of Ioannis, Designated Executive Officer, Executive Member

 Irini Maragoudaki is a seasoned professional with a successful track record in both the Greek and the international banking industry, with more than 27 years of active executive role in top financial institutions.
 From 2017 to 31.03.2022, she served as the CEO of THEA ARTEMIS FINANCIAL SOLUTIONS A.E.D.A.D.P. one of the first Loan and Credit Receivables Management companies established after the issuance of a license by the Bank of Greece (L.4354 / 2015).
 Prior to this role, she has been Managing Director of Clayton Holdings LLC where she established the Athens office in 2010 and was responsible for managing the firm’s business for Southern Europe.
 It is worth noting that within her responsibilities, she undertook the organization of the first Asset Quality Review (AQR) in the banking sector in Greece which was conducted in 2011 by Clayton Euro Risk, in collaboration with Black Rock Solutions.